 - 2. The valuation balance sheet showing the results of the valuation is given in Section III. - 3.
 Comments on the valuation results are given in Section IV, the derivation of the experience gains and losses during the valuation year are given in Section V and the rates of contribution payable by employers are given in Section VI. - 4.
-The following changes in actuarial assumptions or methods were made since the last valuation: - The pre-retirement mortality rates and service retirement rates have been revised to more closely reflect the actual experience of the System. - The post-retirement mortality tables have been changed. - The price inflation assumption has been reduced from 3.50% to 3.00%.
-As the price inflation assumption is part of our building block approach to determining salary scale, the total salary scale was reduced accordingly at all service intervals. - The real rate of return net of investment expenses has been changed from 4.50% to 4.75%.
-Due to this change and the change in price inflation, the investment return assumption has been changed from 8.00% to 7.75%. - In addition, pension software enhancements allowed for more precise programming of some benefit provisions. - 5.
-There were no changes to benefit provisions since the last valuation. - 6.
 Due to Senate Bill No. 2659 enacted in 2004 and House Bill No. 1015 enacted April 25, 2013, additional contributions are being made to the System and are expected to continue in the future.
-We have increased our expected contributions from these sources to \$3,600,000 from \$3,400,000 based on actual monies received for the last three fiscal years.
+We have increased our expected contributions from these sources to \$3,700,000 from \$3,600,000 based on actual monies received for the last three fiscal years.
 The employers are also required to contribute 37.00% of payroll.
-The funding period of the UAAL of 45.5 years shown on the previous page reflects the additional contributions from Senate Bill No. 2659 and House Bill No. 1015.
-Without these additional contributions, the funding period would have been infinite.
-If the funding period was kept at 30 years, without the additional contributions the employer contribution rate would have been 50.16%. - Schedule A of this report presents the development of the actuarial value of assets.
+The funding period of the UAAL of 42.9 years shown on the previous page reflects the additional contributions from Senate Bill No. 2659 and House Bill No. 1015.
+Without these additional contributions, the funding period would have been 71.8 years.
+If the funding period was kept at 30 years, without the additional contributions the employer contribution rate would have been 50.16%. - 5.
+Schedule A of this report presents the development of the actuarial value of assets.
 Schedule B details the actuarial assumptions and methods employed.
-Schedule C gives a summary of the benefit and contribution provisions of the System. - 8.
-The table on page 4 provides a ten-year history of some pertinent figures.
+Since the previous valuation, the assumed rate of interest credited to employee contributions has been changed from 3.50% to 2.00%. - 6.
+Schedule C gives a summary of the benefit and contribution provision of the System.
+Effective July 1, 2016, the interest rate on employee contributions shall be calculated based on the money market rate as published by the Wall Street Journal on December 31 of each preceding year with a minimum rate of one percent and a maximum rate of five percent.
+The rate for the fiscal year 2016 will be one percent. - 7.
+The table on page 4 provides a ten-year history of some pertinent figures. - 8.
+GASB 67 has replaced GASB 25 for accounting results and a separate GASB 67 report will be prepared for the Board.

-9. The Governmental Accounting Standards Board issued Statement No. 67 (GASB 67) in June 2012 and is effective for plan years beginning after June 15, 2013, which is the year ending June 30, 2014 for the Retirement System.
-GASB 67 replaces GASB 25 for plans and a separate GASB 67 report will be prepared for the Board.
 For continuity and informational purposes, we have provided GASB 25 results in Section VIII.